 Horror games have long been a staple of the video game industry, as have role-playing games.
 However, mixing both of these genres was quite a rarity, and remains so to this day.
 But that doesn’t mean that some of the best horror games out there don’t feature role-playing elements.
+You might also like these best RPG board games for 2 players.

 So, today, we’re going to look at 10 of the best horror RPGs that have ever been released.
 Let’s get started!